 It’s been wisely said before that “Little details have special talents at causing big problems”.
 In time for Dodd-Frank and MiFID II limits we have just rolled out a new version of K3 limits.
-[LOOK BELOW FOR FREE ACCESS TO ATLAS (Spot Start, Complete Limits Info, Open Interest, REST API)]
+LOOK BELOW FOR FREE ACCESS TO ATLAS: Our Cloud REST API with Spot Starts, Complete Limits Info, Open Interest.

 Believe it or not, exchanges don’t actually publish the date when a product enters the spot period.
 What they publish instead is some text describing when the spot period starts.
 Something like, spot starts x days prior to the maturity date except on Saturdays and Sundays and holidays etc. Here’s the problem.
 This forces companies to manually calculate the spot date.